Jbrefach/zCONNEE-Wildfire-Workshop/README.md

 **CNTL folder** provides control statements, JCL, configuration parameters, and more

-**z/OS Connect Topics guide** has a wide variety of topics, best practices, configuration support, and more
+**z/OS Connect Topics guide** has a wide variety of topics, best practices, configuration support, and more pertaining to z/OS Connect